openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 ```

 Add IP routes to the new IP route table “port2” and delete secondary interface
 routes from the primary IP route table.
-Run ip route and copy paste the entries
+Run IP route and copy, paste the entries
 with eth1(secondary interface) for ease of use during this process.

 #### ADD ROUTES TO NEW TABLE